OlofHarrysson/sticker/markdown/voice.md

 - Navigate to the butler project in your terminal
 - Run the command `python docker_enrich_xml.py --xml_file=input_xml/*my-xml-file*.fcpxml` but replace \*my-xml-file\* with the name of the file that was exported from Final Cut.
 - Butler produces a new xml-file in the output folder of the project that contains the voice command information.
 Import the file in Final Cut's menu <kbd>File</kbd> &rarr; <kbd>Import</kbd> &rarr; <kbd>XML...</kbd>

-To change the default settings, open the file `settings.py` in a text editor and change e.g. `self.send_to_finalcut = True` to `self.send_to_finalcut = False` to disable the enriched xml file to be automatically imported to Final Cut.